g0k4yy/file-uploader/README.md

-# File Upload Helper — Burp Suite Extension
+# File Uploader — Burp Suite Extension

 A Burp Suite Jython 2.7 extension for injecting, encoding, signing, and encrypting arbitrary file content into HTTP requests directly from Repeater, Intruder, or Proxy.